kubestellar/kubestellar/docs/content/en/docs/Coding Milestones/PoC2023q1/scripts.md

 to verify the syncer pod is running.
 ```

-On the first usage this script will `git clone` the repo that has the
-source for this plugin and build it locally.
-That will require `go`
-version 1.19 to be on your `$PATH`.

 Once that script has run, the YAML for the objects to create in the
 edge cluster is in your chosen output file.
 The default for the